As an Amazon Associate, I earn from qualifying purchases.

 3 process photos showing strawberries reducing in a saucepan

 Your finished product can take on whatever texture you want.
-I prefer it mostly sauce with some berries in there for texture.
-If you want it completely smooth, use an immersion blender in the (cooled!) sauce, run it through a food processor or blender in batches.
+I prefer it mostly syrup with some berries in there for texture.
+If you want it completely smooth, use an immersion blender in the (cooled!) syrup, run it through a food processor or blender in batches.

 Pro Tips/Recipe Notes